dpareasy/Assignment1/README.md

 ## System limitations ##

 As stated in [Assumptions](#Assumptions), some hypothesis have been made to simplify the development of the simulation.
 First of all, when the battery goes down the robot is automatically spowned in the recarging room instead of searching for the best path which connects it to the recharging site.
-Moreover, it is not possible to create any type of environment, indeed the number of rooms is strictly related to the number of corridors, since the main hypothesis made is that the number of rooms is equal for each corridor.
+Moreover, if the battery runs low during the surveying state the robot finishes the task instead of moving to the recharging zone.
+Another limitation is that it is not possible to create any type of environment, indeed the number of rooms is strictly related to the number of corridors, since the main hypothesis made by the author is that the number of rooms is equal for each corridor.

 ## Possible improvements ##